 Alpha Sigma Lamda is a national honor society for adult learners who accomplish academic excellence in higher education while facing competing interests of work and home.
 Established in 1946, Alpha Sigma Lamda is the oldest and largest honor society for adult learners in the United States, with 300 chapters nationwide.
 The Albertus Alpha Sigma Lambda Chapter honors the academic achievements of undergraduate students in the Division of Professional and Graduate Studies.
 Students are inducted into Alpha Sigma Lambda as graduating seniors.
-To qualify, students must have a minimum cumulative G.P.A. of 3.20 and be in the top 10% of their graduating class.
+To qualify, students must have a minimum cumulative G.P.A. of 3.20.
+Each year, 30 students (typically the top 10% of the graduating class) will be recognized for their accomplishment.